Skip to main content

 thumbnail icon

-The Zscaler Private Access app collects logs from Zscaler using the Log Streaming Service (LSS) to populate pre-configured searches and Dashboards.
-The dashboards provide easy-to-access visual insights into user behaviors, security, connector status, and risk.
+The Sumo Logic app for Zscaler Private Access (ZPA) collects logs from Zscaler using the Log Streaming Service (LSS) to populate pre-configured searches and dashboards that provide easy-to-access visual insights into user behaviors, security, connector status, and risk.

 Log types

-The Sumo Logic app for Zscaler Private Access uses LSS to send the following logs, as documented here:
+This app uses LSS to send the following logs:

-Collect logs for the Zscaler Private Access (ZPA) app
+Collect logs for the Zscaler Private Access app

-Zscaler Private Access uses the Log Streaming Service (LSS), to stream logs from the Zscaler service and deliver them to the Sumo Logic Hosted collector via Syslog.
+ZPA uses the LSS to stream logs from the Zscaler service and delivers them to the Sumo Logic Hosted Collector via Syslog.

 LSS is deployed using two components, a log receiver and a ZPA App Connector.
 LSS resides in ZPA and initiates a log stream through a ZPA Public Service Edge (formerly Zscaler Enforcement Node or ZEN).
 The App Connector resides in your company's enterprise environment.
 It receives the log stream and then forwards it to Sumo Logic Cloud Syslog.